galaxyproject/training-material/faqs/galaxy/histories_transfer_entire_histories_from_one_galaxy_instance_to_another.md

 If history being transferred is too large, you may:
-1. Click on {% icon galaxy-gear %} in the history panel of the *sender* galaxy instance
+1. Click on {% icon galaxy-gear %} in the history panel of the *sender* Galaxy instance
 2. Click **Copy Datasets** to move just the important datasets into a new history
 3. Create the archive from that smaller history